 As the metals industry becomes more complicated, an all-encompassing metal grade database is an increasingly desirable tool.
 In addition to metal identification, it can also assist with:

-At Hitachi High-Tech, we offer a wide range of metals analysers.
-The largest globally available metal GRADE Database comes pre-installed on all Hitachi High-Tech optical emissions spectrometers (OES) and is available for the X-MET8000 handheld XRF (X-ray fluorescence) analysers as an optional extra.
+At Hitachi High-Tech, we offer a wide range of metals analyzers.
+The largest globally available metal GRADE Database comes pre-installed on all Hitachi High-Tech optical emissions spectrometers (OES) and is available for the X-MET8000 handheld XRF (X-ray fluorescence) analyzers as an optional extra.

 Removing the need for researching grade catalogues, the database facilitates worldwide searches by specific chemical composition or mechanical properties in just a few easy steps.
 This enables you to easily decipher metal specifications and find the correct grade for a specific application, confident that the database is correct and up to date with worldwide grading standards.